Henry of Blois: Later years and death

 A 13th-century effigy of a priest at St Mary the Virgin, Ivinghoe, possibly representing Henry of Blois.

 The expiration of Henry's legatine commission when Pope Innocent II died on 23 September 1143 deprived him of much of his power.
 His efforts to renew the commission were unsuccessful, but he made a personal visit to Rome and secured several favours for Glastonbury and the Benedictine order in general.
 Shortly after his brother's death and the accession of Henry II, the bishop retired to Cluny, where he had sent much treasure, for at least two years and mourned there his mentor Peter the Venerable, who died on Christmas Day, 1156.

 In his later years, he was among the bishops forced to agree to the Constitutions of Clarendon in January 1164, which paved the way for the Becket Controversy.
 He was also appointed to preside over the trial of Thomas Becket and secretly supported Becket's family before and after his assassination.

 Henry died on 8 August 1171.
 Among his gifts to Cluny, was a pyx set with gems in the choir.
 Henry of Blois is now buried in Winchester Cathedral in a plain stone crypt in the choir, but there is a controversy because some sources claim he was buried at Cluny.
 Recent research indicates he was also entombed for a time in a small church (St Mary the Virgin) at Ivinghoe, Buckinghamshire.
 One explanation describes his heart enshrined at Cluny while his corpse and other artifacts were moved from Ivinghoe to Winchester in the 17th century.
-For many years his sarcophagus was thought to be that of William II, son of William the Conqueror.
+For many years his sarcophagus was thought to be that of his uncle King William II.
 In the Antiquities, William of Malmesbury who knew the bishop well, described him, saying, "Yet, in spite of his noble birth he blushes when praised."